Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Main results: measure rigidity theorems

 where $A_t$ denotes the set of points which divide geodesics starting in $A_0$ and ending in $A_1$ with ratio $\frac t{1-t}$ and where $\Theta$ denotes the minimal ($K\geq 0$) or maximal ($K<0$) length of such geodesics.
 In particular, when $A_0$ is a single point, we have the following $(K, N)$-measure contraction property (or MCP$(K, N)$ condition for short):

-\item [3)] [Riemannian-Curvature-Dimension condtion (${\rm RCD}$ condition), \cite{AGS-M, G-O}] We say that a space is $\rcd$ (or $\rcdkn$) if it is an infinitesimally Hilbertian $\cd$ (or $\cdkn$ respectively) space.
-It is known that Riemannian manifolds with lower Ricci curvature bound, Riemannian limit spaces and Alexandrov spaces with lower curvature bound are ${\rm RCD}$ spaces.
+\item [3)] (Riemannian-Curvature-Dimension condtion, i.e. ${\rm RCD}$ condition, see \cite{AGS-M}) We say that a space is $\rcd$ (or $\rcdkn$) if it is an infinitesimally Hilbertian $\cd$ (or $\cdkn$ respectively) space.
+It is known that Riemannian manifolds with lower Ricci curvature bound, Ricci limit spaces, and Alexandrov spaces with lower curvature bound are ${\rm RCD}$ spaces.